Geontech/docker-redhawk-swarm/README.md

 Here is a list of issues that you may face with their solutions:

-* I can connect to my Redhawk Domain, but I don't see all of my Devices! <i>You may need to disable the firewall for all your Swarm Nodes to allow the Device Manager to connect.
-This behavior is documented in Section 2.3.1 of the [Redhawk Manual](https://redhawksdr.github.io/Documentation/mainch2.html).</i>
+* <b>I can connect to my Redhawk Domain, but I don't see all of my Devices!</b> You may need to disable the firewall for all your Swarm Nodes to allow the Device Manager to connect.
+This behavior is documented in Section 2.3.1 of the [Redhawk Manual](https://redhawksdr.github.io/Documentation/mainch2.html).
-* When executing `docker swarm init` I receive the message, "Error response from daemon: --live-restore daemon configuration is incompatible with swarm mode". <i>Remove `"live-restore":true` from your `/etc/docker/daemon.json` configuration file.</i>
+* <b>When executing `docker swarm init` I receive the message, "Error response from daemon: --live-restore daemon configuration is incompatible with swarm mode".</b> Remove `"live-restore":true` from your `/etc/docker/daemon.json` configuration file.
-* When executing `docker swarm init` I receive the message, "Error response from daemon: could not choose an IP address to advertise since this system has multiple addresses on different interfaces ... - specify one with --advertise-addr". <i>Use the following format of the command: `docker swarm init --advertise-addr <ip_address>`.</i>
+* <b>When executing `docker swarm init` I receive the message, "Error response from daemon: could not choose an IP address to advertise since this system has multiple addresses on different interfaces ... - specify one with --advertise-addr".</b> Use the following format of the command: `docker swarm init --advertise-addr <ip_address>`.

 As always, [let us know](https://geontech.com/contact-us/) how we can help you with all your Redhawk and SDR needs!